There are 216 owl species and Karen Kent, an incredibly gifted artist, has painted 35 species of owls (and counting) in

 “The universe speaks, and I listen.”

-Now every owl she paints in tribute is done under the watchful eye of the Barn Owl that started her on this rewarding journey.
+Now every owl she paints in tribute is done under the watchful eye of the Barn Owl that inspires her on this rewarding journey.

 Next Art Series

-The commissions keep rolling in for Kent, and she hopes to begin a series on a new topic someday soon.
+The commissions keep rolling in and she hopes to begin a series on a new topic someday soon.

-After taking a trip to Africa, Kent says she’s found her new muse.
+After taking a trip to Africa, Karen says she’s found her new muse.

 “The elephant is the most incredible creature,” she says as she leads us to the beginning of new work in progress of an elephant family crossing a stream in Africa.